 If an individual's license lapses, they are required to take a cognitive exam.
 All exams (if required) must be taken through the National Registry of Emergency Medical Technicians (NREMT) at a Pearson Vue site.
-This exam is the NREMT assessment exam (not for certification).
 Cognitive test scheduling is done through Pearson Vue.
 Tests must be scheduled at least 15 days prior to the desired test date.
 For additional information, contact NREMT at 614-888-4484.
+Practical skills evaluation is an ongoing process.
+Skills may be evaluated on runs or simulated situations.